Access Map: supported tokens & credential formats¶

 - Some providers require extra context that Kingfisher infers from the finding context or validation response (for example, Azure DevOps organization name).

-- Validated Hugging Face, Gitea, Bitbucket, Buildkite, Harness, OpenAI, Anthropic, Salesforce, Weights & Biases, and Microsoft Teams credentials discovered during scans with
+- Validated Hugging Face, Gitea, Bitbucket, Buildkite, Harness, OpenAI, Anthropic, Salesforce, Weights & Biases, Microsoft Teams, monday.com, Asana, and Pinecone credentials discovered during scans with